rafael-santiago/mr-hyde/README.md

 A recursive forge will be started and after you will get all binaries that you need inside the ``../bin`` path.

-If for some reason you want to run just a specific sub-project's forge you need to invoke ``hefesto`` being inside the wanted sub-project's ``src`` sub-directory:
+If for some reason you want to run only a specific sub-project's forge you need to invoke ``hefesto`` being inside the wanted sub-project's ``src`` sub-directory:

 ```